mydnic/beryl/README.md

 ### Music Library

 Beryl needs access to your music files.
-During installation, you'll be asked for the path to your music folder.
+During installation, you'll need to configure the path to your music folder in the docker-compose.yml file.
 This folder should contain your music files organized in any structure you prefer.

 Supported audio formats:
 - MP3